Adam Armstrong (footballer): International career

 Armstrong has represented England at under-16 and under-17 levels.
 He made his debut for the under-16 side on 27 September 2012, in a 5–0 win against Northern Ireland in the Victory Shield, as England retained the tournament title for the twelfth year in a row following wins against Wales, and Scotland.
 He scored his first goal on 13 February 2013, in a friendly against Germany after replacing Izzy Brown in the second half.
 He was named in the England squad to take part in the 2013 Montaigu Tournament in France, with England drawn against Germany, Netherlands and Chile.
 England began the tournament with a 1–1 draw against the Netherlands, and beat Chile 3–1 in the second game with goals from Patrick Roberts and Giorgio Rasulo.
 A 1–1 draw with Germany in the final game meant that England finished as group winners and faced Turkey in the final.
 Armstrong scored in the final which England lost on penalties after the game had finished 2–2.

 This was to be his last appearance for the under-16 team, as he moved up to the under-17 side, scoring on his debut in a 1–0 win against Turkey in the FA International Tournament held at St George's Park National Football Centre in Burton upon Trent.
 He was named in the squad for the 2014 UEFA European Under-17 Championship qualifying round matches against Armenia, Gibraltar and Republic of Ireland, scoring twice in each of the three games, as England won the group scoring 18 goals without conceding a single goal.
 England were subsequently drawn against group hosts Czech Republic, Albania and Italy in the elite round.
 Armstrong played in the first two games, both 1–0 wins against the Czech Republic and Albania.
 The results left England needing only a draw against Italy in the final game to qualify for the tournament, and Armstrong opened the scoring as England won 2–1 and sealed qualification to the final tournament, held in Malta.
 Armstrong was called up to England's victorious 2014 UEFA European Under-17 Championship squad and scored twice during the competition before missing the final through injury.

 On 26 August 2014, Armstrong received his first call-up to the under-18 team.
 He marked his debut with two goals in a friendly match against the Netherlands on 3 September.
-He followed this up with goals in victories against Poland and Switzerland to take his tally to four goals in his first four caps.
+He followed this up with goals in victories against Poland and Switzerland to take his tally to four goals in his first four caps."England 1–0 Switzerland" The FA.
+26 March 2015.
+Retrieved 26 March 2015.
 In the second game against the Swiss, Armstrong scored twice as England won 6–1.

 On 8 October 2015, Armstrong netted for England's under-19 team away to Macedonia.
 On 9 November 2016, now playing at U20 level, Armstrong scored a hat trick against Nigeria in South Korea.